kubernetes-sigs/gateway-api/site-src/api-types/grpcroute.md

 both gRPC and HTTP.
 This will come at the cost of the improved UX of the `GRPCRoute` resource.

+## When to Use GRPCRoute

+gRPC traffic can be routed with either `HTTPRoute` or `GRPCRoute`.
+For basic gRPC load balancing, `GRPCRoute` is not technically required because `HTTPRoute` can do it.
+The following guidance helps you choose the right resource for your use case.

+### When HTTPRoute Is Sufficient

+`HTTPRoute` is sufficient when you only need basic routing and load balancing for gRPC traffic without gRPC-specific features.
+Use `HTTPRoute` when:

+- You need simple hostname- or path-based routing and load balancing only.
+- You do not need gRPC-aware retries or metrics (e.g. retries on gRPC status codes, gRPC-oriented metrics).
+- You must serve HTTP and gRPC on the same hostname with URI as the only differentiator; in that case you must use `HTTPRoute` for both (see [Cross Serving](#cross-serving) above).

+With `HTTPRoute`, gRPC methods are matched by specifying the gRPC path as a URI path (e.g. `/package.Service/Method`).
+With `GRPCRoute`, you match by service and method fields (e.g. `service: com.example.User`, `method: Login`).

+### When to Prefer GRPCRoute

+Prefer `GRPCRoute` when you need gRPC-specific behavior or better ergonomics for gRPC users.
+Use `GRPCRoute` when:

+- You want to match by gRPC service and method names directly (e.g.
+  `service: com.example.User`, `method: Login`) instead of URI paths.
+- You need gRPC-aware policies such as retries conditioned on gRPC status codes (e.g. `CANCELLED`, `RESOURCE_EXHAUSTED`).
+- You need gRPC-oriented metrics or observability from the implementation.

+### Guidance for Controller Implementers

+Controllers that generate Routes on behalf of users (e.g. higher-level APIs that create Gateway API routes) should consider the following:

+- If you generate `HTTPRoute` for basic gRPC load balancing, consider offering a `GRPCRoute` option so that users who need gRPC-specific features can use them without switching to manually managing routes.
+- Do not add gRPC-specific policy (such as retries on gRPC status codes) to `HTTPRoute`.
+Keep gRPC-aware configuration in `GRPCRoute` only.

 ## Spec

 The specification of a GRPCRoute consists of: